 - Invite everyone for a walk after eating.

-On Black Friday, go back to your Ayurvedic routine and diet to balance and cleanse your body.
-Maybe with a Kitchari detox!
+On Black Friday, go back to your Ayurvedic routine and wholesome diet to balance and cleanse your body.
+Maybe start a Kitchari detox …?!

 Are you the one cooking the Ayurvedic Thanksgiving meal this year?

 Let me suggest then a few delicious dishes, prepared using Ayurvedic principles, with which you’ll be sharing the gifts of health and wellness with your family.

 Your loved ones not only will thank you for hosting a wonderful dinner, but the next day, they’ll be thinking of you too when they wake up without the usual bloating and fatigue.

 This is the delicious, grounding, and healing menu.

 They will have two options for the entrée: Asparagus OR squash soup.

 - 2 lbs Asparagus, ends trimmed and cut in 2-inch pieces